Sony 24-70mm f/4 Lens Review

 The Sony 24-70mm f/4 is a great option.
 It offers good value for money, renders good quality images, and feels great in your hand.

-Sure, it’s not the highest performing in any one category, but it’s a great option for a wide variety of scenes.
+Sure, it’s not the highest performing in any one category, but it’s a great option for a wide variety of scenes and one of the more affordable 24-70mm lenses you’ll find.

 The zoom range is applicable to shooting a lot of different subjects and the constant f/4 aperture makes it functional for a lot of different scenarios.